takodan/ASU_CSE511/Module_3.md

 ## M3U1L2 Alternative File Organizations
 1. File Organizations
     1. Heap Files
-        1. random order
+        1. Random order store
         2. Suitable when access is a file scan retrieving all records
+        3. Efficient for frequent insertions
+        4. Inefficient for queries that need to search for specific records, as the entire file must be traversed
     2. Sorted Files
         1. Best if records must be retrieved in some order
         2. or only a range of records is needed
+        3. Efficient for queries and range searches
+        4. Inefficient for insertions and deletions, as the data must remain in order
     3. Indexes
-        1. Data structures to organize records via trees or hashing
+        1. Data structures to organize records via B+ trees or hashing
+        2. Tree structures are ideal for range queries
+        3. Hashing is best suited for equality-based searches (e.g., finding a specific record by its unique key)

 2. The Database Cost Model
     1. Page access cost is usually the dominant cost
     2. An accurate cost model is too complex for analyzing